bjornwallner/ML_medbioinfo/README.md

 * Read all of the instructions before starting, some tasks are practial, and some are reading, and some might contain some overlap.

-* Install [Anaconda](https://www.anaconda.com/download/) on your laptop, choose the Python 3.7 version.
+* Install [Anaconda](https://www.anaconda.com/download/) on your laptop.
 This will install a special version of Python that includes the Jupyter Notebook and basically all Python modules needed (deep-learning modules will be installed separately).
 <!--, see instructions below under deep learning.  -->

 * If you are unfamiliar with Jupyter notebooks you can learn more using the following tutorial: https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook.